SaraElwatany/Hilal-A-Skin-Burn-Severity-Assessment-Mobile-Application-Deployed-Version/README.md

 **Data Collection and Preprocessing**

-- Datasets: We combined multiple datasets (datasets 4, 5, 6, 7, and 8) to build a robust training set, ensuring diverse representation of burn types.
+- Datasets: We combined multiple datasets (listed below in the readme) to build a robust training set, ensuring diverse representation of burn types.

 - Image Processing: Burn region of interest (ROI) extraction was performed to focus on the affected areas, reducing noise and improving model performance.